zdugi/zdugi.github.io/content/_index.md

-Software engineer from [Novi Sad](https://en.wikipedia.org/wiki/Novi_Sad).
+Software engineer from {{< target-blank "Novi Sad" "https://en.wikipedia.org/wiki/Novi_Sad" >}}.
 Interested in artificial intelligence, software architecture and web development.
 In free time, I enjoy reading books, exploring arts, history and cultures of other countries.

 > Thought is only a flash between two long nights, but this flash is everything.
 > — <cite>Poincare</cite>